License GuideSOC 39-5011

 Read more

-Working as a barber without a valid license violates state law across the country.
-Violators face civil fines and must forfeit any money earned from unlicensed work.
-Repeat offenses can result in criminal charges and jail time in some states.
-The specific penalties vary by location, so requirements differ depending on where the work occurs.
+Working as a barber without a license breaks state law across the country.
+Unlicensed practitioners face civil fines and must surrender any money they earned.
+States vary on criminal consequences: repeat offenders may face short jail sentences in some jurisdictions.
+The specific penalties depend on state law and the number of prior violations.

 Career Outlook